Marcia McNutt

 Marcia Kemper McNutt (born February 19, 1952) is an American geophysicist and the 22nd president of the National Academy of Sciences (NAS) of the United States.

+McNutt was the 15th director of the United States Geological Survey (USGS) (the first woman to hold the post) as well as science adviser to the United States Secretary of the Interior from 2010 to 2013.
+Before working for USGS, McNutt was president and chief executive officer of the Monterey Bay Aquarium Research Institute (MBARI), an oceanographic research center in the United States, professor of marine geophysics at the Stanford University School of Earth Sciences, professor of marine geophysics at University of California, Santa Cruz, and professor of geophysics at the Massachusetts Institute of Technology.

-Previously, she served as editor-in-chief of the peer-reviewed journal Science from 2013 to 2016.
-McNutt holds a visiting appointment at the Scripps Institution of Oceanography.
+She served as editor-in-chief of the peer-reviewed journal Science from 2013 to 2016 and holds a visiting appointment at the Scripps Institution of Oceanography.
 She is a member of the National Academies of Sciences, Engineering, and Medicine advisory committee for the Division on Earth and Life Studies and the Forum on Open Science.

 McNutt chaired the NASEM climate intervention committee who delivered two reports in 2015.

-McNutt was the 15th director of the United States Geological Survey (USGS) (the first woman to hold the post) as well as science adviser to the United States Secretary of the Interior from 2010 to 2013.
-Before working for USGS, McNutt was president and chief executive officer of the Monterey Bay Aquarium Research Institute (MBARI), an oceanographic research center in the United States, professor of marine geophysics at the Stanford University School of Earth Sciences and professor of marine geophysics at University of California, Santa Cruz.

 Family and education

-McNutt's father was a small business owner and her mother was a college-educated homemaker.
-In an interview with the National Academy of Sciences, McNutt said that in their household, women's education was a tradition and a norm, and that her parents encouraged McNutt and her sisters academically.

-She was valedictorian of her class at the Northrop Collegiate School (now The Blake School) in Minneapolis, graduating in 1970.
+McNutt was valedictorian of her class at the Northrop Collegiate School (now The Blake School) in Minneapolis, graduating in 1970.
 She received a bachelor's degree in physics summa cum laude, Phi Beta Kappa, from Colorado College in 1973.
 As a National Science Foundation Graduate Fellow, she then studied geophysics at the Scripps Institution of Oceanography where she earned a PhD in earth sciences in 1978.
 Her dissertation was titled Continental and Oceanic Isostasy.
-McNutt is a National Association of Underwater Instructors (NAUI)-certified scuba diver and she trained in underwater demolition and explosives handling with the Underwater Demolition Team (UDT) of the United States Navy and the United States Navy SEALs.